benswinney/kube-homelab-multinode/README.md

 | 2     | proxy* | 2 | 2Gb | 20Gb |
 | 3     | worker | 4 | 8Gb | 50Gb |

-* The Proxy nodes will be used to provide LoadBalancing for the masters / control planes API-Server via HAProxy
+\* The Proxy nodes will be used to provide LoadBalancing for the masters / control planes API-Server via HAProxy

+* Under Kubernetes, Master nodes and Control Planes nodes are one of the same thing.
+Some people refer to them as Master nodes and others a Control Plane nodes.
+For sake of simplicity, I'll refer to these nodes as Master nodes going forward for the purpose of this document.

 I used Ubuntu Server 18.04 LTS as the OS for all the nodes.